 Pooling of transactions: Under certain circumstances, transactions for a fund may be made jointly with transactions for other funds or with transactions for the own account of the management company.
 In addition, under certain circumstances transactions may be executed for a portfolio together with transactions for other portfolios.
-Allocations are made according to pre-determined principles for part-executions (cf. the management company's conflict of interest policy, which is available from the About Us menu / Corporate Governance submenu of the website www.rcm.at.).
+Allocations are made according to pre-determined principles for part-executions (cf. the management company's conflict of interest policy, which is available from the Corporate Governance menu of the website www.rcm.at).